February 14, 2025

 And that’s just the start of the firewall headache.
 Do you go with hardware or software?
 Open-source or paid?
 Will your firewall slow down your network if you don’t size it right?
 Can you trust your basic router firewall, or is that just giving you a false sense of security?
 These are the exact questions I see IT pros debating every day.

 I get it and that’s why I’ve done the research.
-In this guide, I’ll break down the 5 best firewall software options for 2025.
+I dug through hundreds of G2 reviews to understand what works and what doesn't, and in this guide, I’ll break down the 5 best firewall software options for 2025.
 Whether you’re a small business owner, an IT admin for a growing company, someone running a home office, or someone just looking for a firewall that works for your home lab, I’ve got you covered.

 *These are the top-rated products in the firewall software category, according to G2 Grid Reports.
 Most of these tools offer a free trial, demo, or a free home-use version.
 Where applicable, I’ve listed publicly available starting prices.
 Most vendors also provide dedicated firewall hardware and devices.